Bulgarian and Romanian nationals

-All EEA and Swiss nationals can enter and live in the UK without needing to apply for our permission, if they can support themselves and their families in the UK without becoming an unreasonable burden on public funds.
-But Bulgarian and Romanian nationals may need to apply for our permission before they can work here.
+All EEA and Swiss nationals can enter and live in the UK without needing to apply for our permission.
+They also have an initial right of residence for three months provided they can support themselves and their families in the UK without becoming an unreasonable burden on public funds.
+However, Bulgarian and Romanian nationals may need to apply for our permission before they can work here.

 If you want to work as an employee in the UK, you will normally need our permission before you start work.
 You may need to obtain an accession worker card, or you can work under the Seasonal Agricultural Workers Scheme (SAWS) or the Sectors Based Scheme (see below).

 You do not need our permission to work in a self-employed capacity.
 However, you can apply for a registration certificate to confirm your right to work as a self-employed person in the UK, if you want to do this.